-If you’re looking for active holidays to disconnect from everything and reconnect with nature, Hinchinbrook Island might just be the perfect destination for you.
+If you’re looking for active holidays to disconnect from everything and reconnect with nature, Hinchinbrook Island might just be the perfect Queensland holiday destination for you.
 Unless you have a boat, you will have only two options to explore Hinchinbrook Island in depth: hiking or kayaking.
 Which one is the best?

 Considering that I hurt my ankle one week before our holidays, kayaking Hinchinbrook Island (and taking travel insurance… although I didn’t use it – we went with Cover-More for this domestic trip) was surely the best decision we made.
 I wouldn’t have been able to walk the 32-kilometre trail.
 But there are a few additional reasons why I think it’s better to kayak Hinchinbrook Island rather than hiking the Thorsborne trail.

-By no means do I say you shouldn’t consider hiking Hinchinbrook Island: it’s an adventure that remains on my wish list.
+By no means do I am saying you shouldn’t consider hiking Hinchinbrook Island: it’s an adventure that remains on my wish list.
 There’s no bad way to visit Hinchinbrook Island: it’s splendid.

 Why kayaking Hinchinbrook Island was a great option